 Academics are changing and taxing your child’s executive functioning skills

-Academics are changing, and so should the way we approach them.
-In the past, most of the curriculum involved handing out worksheets and assignments that students could complete in a matter of hours.
-However, today’s curriculum involves more long-term projects, like group research, videos, and multi-step projects that can take weeks to complete.
-While this may be great for some students, those with executive function skill issues find it challenging.
+Academics are evolving, and so should our approach to them.
+In the past, most school curricula involved handing out worksheets and assignments that students could complete in a few minutes to a few hours.
+However, today’s curriculum involves more long-term projects, like group research, videos, and multi-step projects that can take students weeks to complete.
+While this may be great for some students, those with executive function weaknesses find it incredibly challenging to keep up with.

-Long-term projects with no clear deadlines or structure can be a nightmare for students with executive function issues!
-When a student knows how to break down tasks into smaller chunks, prioritize, and manage their time, they can thrive with today’s academic demands.
+Long-term projects without clear deadlines or structure can be a nightmare for students with executive function issues.
+However, when students know how to break down tasks into smaller chunks, prioritize, and manage their time, they can thrive with today’s academic demands.

 Summer executive function coaching can bridge the gap between school years

-To boost your child’s academic success next school year, create a bridge between the end of this school year and the fall.
-One of the best ways to do this is by providing executive function coaching or academic assistance over the summer.
+To boost your child’s academic success next school year, our Executive Function Coaches help your child create a bridge between the end of this school year and the fall.

-Summer EF coaching and tutoring can be used for remediation, enrichment, closing skill gaps, and preventing that dreaded “summer slide,” where students forget much of what they learned the year before.
+Summer EF Coaching and Subject Tutoring are used for remediation, enrichment, closing skill gaps, and preventing that dreaded “summer slide,” where students forget much of what they learned the year before.

-Through summer EF sessions, students learn practical life skills to help them stay on a schedule and get organized, making the transition back to school in August or September that much easier.
+By infusing executive functioning skills into summer sessions, students learn practical skills to help them stay on a schedule and get organized, making the transition back to school in August or September much easier.

 How summer coaching can help get your child’s gears in motion for the new school year

-It’s not that parents aren’t capable!
-The truth is students are much more receptive to a third party since their coach is not grading or disciplining them.
-Students are much more willing to engage in a student-coach relationship because it’s a safe space where they get the help they need without fear of judgment.
+The truth is that students are much more receptive to a third party since their EF Coach or Subject Tutor does not grade or discipline them.
+Students are much more willing to engage in a student-coach/tutor relationship because it’s a safe space where they get the help they need without fear of judgment.

-Our virtual EF coaches use a research-based curriculum and tailor each session to your child’s individual needs and goals.
-You can learn more about our program for elementary students here and for middle and high school students here.
+Our virtual EF Coaches use the SMARTS research-based curriculum and tailor each session to your child’s individual needs and goals.
+Learn more here about our program and the skills we work on for students at each school level, from elementary school to college.